tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 [the press](https://duckduckgo.com/?q=site%3Adaringfireball.net+mozilla).

-I think if Eich had apologized, expressed regret, and attempted to repair the negative image painted of Mozilla (and his own image in the process), he might still be CEO.
+I think if Eich had apologized, expressed regret, and attempted to repair the negative image painted of Mozilla, he might still be CEO.
 He could've shown that he could put Mozilla first, that he could swallow his pride to appear fair, and that he cared about the mission more than preserving his privacy over a public donation.

 So while the mob might feel like it won, proving that there is some kind of zero-tolerance for homophobia in America, Eich's departure from Mozilla